Prenatal diagnosis of chromosome abnormalities, including aneuploidy (ie, trisomy or monosomy) and balanced rearrangements

 Amniotic Fld

-Portions of the specimen may be used for other tests such as measuring markers for neural tube defects (eg, AFPA / Alpha-Fetoprotein, Amniotic Fluid), molecular genetic testing, biochemical testing, and FISH testing (including PADF / Prenatal Aneuploidy Detection, FISH).
-If additional molecular genetic or biochemical genetic testing is needed, order CULAF / Amniotic Fluid Culture/Genetic Testing so that amniocyte cultures may be set up specifically for the use in these tests.
+Portions of the specimen may be used for other tests, such as measuring markers for neural tube defects (eg, AFPA / Alpha-Fetoprotein, Amniotic Fluid), molecular genetic testing, biochemical testing, and fluorescence in situ hybridization testing (including PADF / Prenatal Aneuploidy Detection, FISH).
+If additional molecular genetic or biochemical genetic testing is needed, order CULAF / Culture for Genetic Testing, Amniotic Fluid so amniocyte cultures may be set up specifically for the use in these tests.

 Advise Express Mail or equivalent if not on courier service.